AdobeDocs/document-cloud-learn.en/help/acrobat/use-cases/use-cases-overview.md

 ---
-title: Industry and Department Overview
+title: Use cases
-description: See how you can transform customer and employee experiences by exploring industry use cases and inspirational ideas
+description: See how you can transform customer and employee experiences by exploring different use cases
-feature: Accessibility, Security, Create PDF, Mobile, Workspace, Sign
+feature: Accessibility, Security, Create PDF, Mobile, Workspace, Sign, Gen AI
 role: User
 level: Beginner, Intermediate, Experienced
 thumbnail: KT-6860.jpg
 jira: KT-6860
 exl-id: 08886d95-8ddf-42a7-a802-7241d85fd9ff
 ---
-# Industries and departments overview
+# Use cases

-Learn how you can transform customer and employee experiences by exploring industry use cases and inspirational ideas.
+Learn how you can use Acrobat to increase productivity and turn information into actionable insights for your team.

-## Industries and departments
+## Industry

 <!-- START CARDS HTML - DO NOT MODIFY BY HAND -->
 <div class="columns">